tzezar/datagrid/sites/docs/src/routes/quick-start/getting-started/_components/documentation.md

 ## Congratulations!

-You've just built your first datagrid — what an achievement!
+You've just built your first custom datagrid — what an achievement!

 Creating a powerful and flexible grid like this is a huge step forward, and you’ve done a fantastic job bringing it to life.

 But this is just the beginning!
 There’s so much more you can do to enhance your datagrid.
 The feature guides are packed with tips on how to customize cells, apply unique styles, and introduce advanced logic to your rows and columns.
 The possibilities for fine-tuning and optimizing your grid are endless.

 So keep going!
 Experiment with new ideas, explore the documentation, and continue to build upon what you’ve already accomplished.
 You’re on a great path, and I’m excited to see what you’ll create next!

 <Datagrid />